 - students should be self-motivated, keen readers, open to considering marketing in terms of abstract theory

 - willing to participate in class discussion and happy to work on team projects.

 English language requirements:

-IELTS 6.5 overall with 6.5 in writing and a minimum of 6.0 in all other subscores.
+IELTS 6.5 overall with a minimum of 6.0 in all subscores.
+For equivalencies, please see here.

 If you require Royal Holloway to sponsor your study in the UK, your IELTS must be a UK government-approved Secure English Language Test (SELT).

 On graduating with a MA in marketing you will have a theoretical and empirical knowledge of marketing and employed a variety of academically based marketing techniques and practices as well as a critical awareness of current issues at the forefront of marketing in society.
 Our graduates are highly employable with the potential to move into variety of different marketing-related roles.